usmanmughal11/i2c-library/docs/tutorials/integrating-with-nextjs.md

 }
 ```

-?> If we use `useEffect` instead of `useLayoutEffect`, the initial render will occur with the expected `sl-` props applied, but the subsequent render (caused by the `useEffect`) will remove those props as the custom components initialize.
+?> If we use `useEffect` instead of `useLayoutEffect`, the initial render will occur with the expected `i2c-` props applied, but the subsequent render (caused by the `useEffect`) will remove those props as the custom components initialize.
 We _must_ use `useLayoutEffect` to have expected behavior

 ?> This will import all Shoelace components for convenience.
 To selectively import components, refer to the [Using webpack](/getting-started/installation?id=using-webpack) section of the docs.